davidgsd/AllScan/README.md

 HamVOIP users: See this [Blog Post by KJ7T](https://randomwire.substack.com/p/updating-allscan-on-the-clearnode) for detailed steps on how to enable the SQLite3 extension in php.ini.

+Login issues: A change was made to cookies in v0.53 to make them specific to the allscan directory path and improve security.
+If you have any issues logging in, clear your browser cache and cookies, or delete just the allscan cookies by using the browser F12->Storage tools and deleting all cookies with names 'cpass', 'name' or 'lexp'.

 If you get a permissions error when trying to Add a Favorite, check that the /var/www/html/allscan and supermon dirs have 775 permissions and www-data group, and that the favorites.ini file exists in one or both directories and has 664 permissions and www-data as the group.
 These settings should already be that way if your Supermon install is properly working, or it would not be able to edit and save the favorites.ini file.
 As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
 If not, there is something improperly configured with the Supermon install.
 The following commands should correct those settings:

 	cd /var/www/html || cd /srv/http # Change to www root folder (works on ASL and HamVOIP)